buddha-nyl/hnl-ws-spring-jpa-hibernate/README.txt

 You should see a table view of the web services as well as RestFul Service.
 Click on the link and it should bring up the running services.
-For the RESTful time servie it will print out current time.
+For the RESTful time service it will print out current time.

 Note: The default database is in memory DB using HSQL.
 To switch your datasource please see filters/fiters-dev.properties